openwebos/jemalloc/README.md

 # Copyright and License Information

+Unless otherwise specified, all content, including all source code files and documentation files in this repository are:

 Copyright (C) 2008 Jason Evans <jasone@FreeBSD.org>.
 Copyright (c) 2008-2012 Hewlett-Packard Development Company, L.P.
 All rights reserved.